robertdp/purescript-react-halo/generated-docs/md/React.Halo.Internal.Control.md

 fork :: forall m action state props.
 HaloM props state action m Unit -> HaloM props state action m ForkId
 ```

+Start a `HaloM` process running independantly from the current "thread".
+Forks are tracked automatically and
+killed when the `Finalize` event occurs (when the component unmounts).
+New forks can still be created during the
+`Finalize` event, but once evaluation ends there will be no way of killing them.

+Returns a `ForkId` for the new process.

 #### `kill`

 ``` purescript
 kill :: forall m action state props.
 ForkId -> HaloM props state action m Unit
 ```

+Kills the process belonging to the `ForkId`.